JiayiZhou36/JiayiZhou36.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I'm Jiayi Zhou.
 "Why should I trust the model?"
 This question drives much of my work in machine learning and interdisciplinary research.
 I focus on designing systems that are both **accurate and interpretable**, bridging the gap between technical models and practitioners who rely on them.
 My research lies at the intersection of machine learning, computer vision, and applied data science, with a central emphasis on **interpretability, transparency, and usability**.

 A data-driven personal website
 ======